DETAILED ACTION

 Claims 1-3 are rejected under 35 U.S.C.
 103 as being unpatentable over Arumugam, et. al. (US 20160291049 A1) in view of Grippo, et. al. (US 6363802 B1).

-Arumugam is silent to the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container.
+Arumugam is silent to the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container, a biasing member provided in each of the plurality of recesses, the biasing member being configured to push the sample container accommodated in the recess upward; and wherein the biasing member is provided at the bottom of each of the plurality of recesses and is configured to be compressed by a pressing force when the tip end of the discharge pipe is pressed against the inner part of the sample container.

 Grippo teaches a device for aspirating liquid (Abstract).
 Grippo teaches the device comprises an aspiration probe P with a tip T that is inserted into a vessel V, with the vessel V being supported on a platform 30 by a spring 32 and spring clips 28 (Fig. 2, col. 3, lines 10-14; col. 3, lines 35-40).
-Grippo teaches a movement-detecting means for detecting a predetermined movement to determine if the probe tip has reached the inside bottom of the vessel (col. 2, lines 26-31) (the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container).Grippo teaches contacting the bottom of the sample container allows for more precise control over the aspiration and dispensing of liquid especially in systems when the probe and vials are not standardized (col. 1, lines 28-50).
+Grippo teaches a movement-detecting means for detecting a predetermined movement to determine if the probe tip has reached the inside bottom of the vessel (Fig. 4; col. 2, lines 26-31) (the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container).Grippo teaches contacting the bottom of the sample container allows for more precise control over the aspiration and dispensing of liquid especially in systems when the probe and vials are not standardized (col. 1, lines 28-50).

 Regarding claim 2, modified Arumugam teaches all functions of the system are operated through controller 116.
 The controller uses aspiration control 118 to control liquid aspiration and dispensing (par.
 0033) (wherein the liquid dispensing mechanism is configured to discharge the liquid), movement of robot 102 and pipette 104 through position control 114 (par.
 0029), and finally image processor 112 that determines if the standard operating procedure has been carried out (par.
 0020, 0027) (Fig. 1) (after lowering the tip end of the discharge pipe by a predetermined distance from a predetermined initial position above the sample container).

-Grippo teaches a device for aspirating liquid (Abstract).
-Grippo teaches vessel V is supported from the sides by spring clips 28 and below by platform 30 that rests on spring 32 (Fig. 2) (wherein the biasing member is configured to come into contact with the sample container from below).
-Grippo teaches spring 32 supports the vessel in a vertical position and accommodate movement of the vessel V when a downward force is applied to the vessel V from the probe tip T to stop the tip from over-exerting a downward force on the vessel V (col 3, lines 35-49).
+Regarding claim 3, modified Arumugam in view of Grippo teaches vessel V is supported from the sides by spring clips 28 and below by platform 30 that rests on spring 32 (Fig. 2) (wherein the biasing member is configured to come into contact with the sample container from below).

 Claim 4 is rejected under 35 U.S.C.
 103 as being unpatentable over Arumugam, et. al. (US 20160291049 A1) and Grippo, et. al. (US 6363802 B1) as applied to claim 1 above, and in further view of Hanafusa, et. al. (US 20170138824 A1).